Seneca-SRT111-Fall2026/SRT111-Lab2/README.md

 The range(5) function generates a sequence of numbers from 0 to 4 (inclusive of 0, exclusive of 5).

-### lab2j.py - Summing Even Numbers with a For Loop
+### Task8- Summing Even Numbers with a For Loop
 **Objective:** To use a for loop and conditional logic to calculate the sum of all even numbers from 1 to 100 (inclusive).

 **Instructions**
-- Open lab2j.py and fill in the required fields in the comment section.
+- Create a new file `task8.py` and add the comment section at the top.
 - Write a Python program that.
    - Uses a for loop to iterate over the numbers from 1 to 100 (inclusive).
    - Checks if each number is even using the modulo operator (%).